 This is pretty powerful stuff, as the insight that can be gleaned from millions of users posting near real-time could revolutionize the way products are launched and marketing decisions are made.
 It’s no longer necessary to guess what buzzwords will resonate with users for your next campaign – users are already using those words in their public conversations.
-There’s no longer a reason to take a spraying and praying advertising approach in the hopes that an add will be seen by a fraction of the right buyers.
+There’s no longer a reason to take spraying and praying advertising approach in the hopes that an add will be seen by a fraction of the right buyers.
 Now, you can easily determine where your target population hangs out and pursue them directly.

 So what is the moral of the story?
-If you are on a quest for the SN analytics holy grail, you won’t find it, because it all depends on how much YOU are willing to compromise in terms of data sample size, quality and accuracy.
+If you are on a quest for the SN analytics holy grail, you won’t find it, because it all depends on how much YOU are willing to compromise in terms of data sample size, quality, and accuracy.

 © Copyright 2010 Yaacov Apelbaum All Rights Reserved